This blog may contain affiliate links. Read our disclosure policy for more info.

-There are a ton of different stops on the road to Milford and a ton of different trails – but if you’re going to pick one trail in particular then I recommend making time for the hike to Lake Marian.
+There are a ton of different stops on the road to Milford from Te Anau and lots of different hiking trails – but if you’re going to pick one trail in particular, then I recommend making time for the hike to Lake Marian.

-Where is the hike to Lake Marian
+Where is the Lake Marian Trailhead?

 As I said before, the hike to Lake Marian starts along to road to Milford – between the town of Te Anau and Milford Sound.
-You’ll find access to the Lake Marian track from the Hollyford Road turnoff (same place as Gunns Camp) approximately 38 kilometres from Milford Sound.
+You’ll find access to the Lake Marian track from the Hollyford Road turnoff (the same place as Gunns Camp), approximately 38 kilometers (24 miles) from Milford Sound.

-Drive on Hollyford Road for 1 km and you will reach a parking lot.
+Drive on Hollyford Road for 1 km (0.6 mi) and you will reach a parking lot.
 Park there and you will see the signs for the Lake Marian Track.
 You’ll know you’re headed in the right direction if you cross a suspension bridge almost immediately.

 What makes the track to Lake Marian so special?